-This paper discusses challenges and opportunities of using pre-positioned strategic stockpiles as a logistics preparedness practice to enhance disaster risk reduction and improve disaster response efficiency in heavily disasters impacted countries around ASEAN region.
-More specifically, this paper focuses on two of the main challenges faced by decision makers in the design phase of a network of emergency response facilities - 1) the definition of optimal network size (number of warehouses) and 2) the identification of facility locations.
-This piece of work also presents four prospective approaches that could be included in the research framework, followed by a discussion of the approach and methodology identified to support an exploratory study for establishing a network of strategic stockpiles in Indonesia, one of the world's most disaster prone countries.
-The framework discussed in this manuscript has been designed to be extendable and applicable to any country of ASEAN region, and the aforementioned case of Indonesia represents only a pilot study.
-Eventually, the findings of this research may be of interest to decision-makers of National Disasters Management Office (NDMO) as this methodology is capable of assisting them in making effective and efficient decisions related with facility location and stock-prepositioning.
+This whitepaper discusses challenges and opportunities of using pre-positioned strategic stockpiles as a logistics preparedness practice to reduce disaster risk and improve disaster response efficiency in heavily disasters impacted countries in ASEAN region.
+More specifically, this whitepaper focuses on two of the main challenges faced by decision makers in the design phase of a network of emergency response facilities -1) determination of optimal network size (number of warehouses) and 2) identification of facility locations.

+This piece of work also presents a discussion of the approach and methodology identified to support an exploratory study for establishing a network of strategic stockpiles in Indonesia, which is considered as one of the world's most disaster prone countries.
+The framework discussed in this whitepaper has been designed to be extendable and applicable to any country of ASEAN region, and the aforementioned case of Indonesia represents only a pilot study.
+The findings of this research will be of interest to decision-makers of National Disasters Management Office (NDMO) as this methodology is capable of assisting them in making effective and efficient decisions related with facility location and stock-prepositioning.